moadh/Slack-GitKata/README.md

 * Implement _setLocation Method : if "paris" => Paris, France and the same for florida, tunis and madrid
 * Commit locally
 * Git status

-Shit!!
-We created a branch from master that's not good, we should instead branch from dev
+Shit!! we created a branch from master that's not good, we should instead branch from dev

 * Reset the last commit (Mixed)
 * Stash the modification